pekupk/manvsolives/README.md

 ## Game files:

-Currently, the game is just one file: ./js/game.js Assets are in ./assets
+Currently, the game is just one file located at ./js/game.js

 ## Testing and development server